Learning German in 2021

 Learning German works better if you enjoy it.

-It seems obvious but you should enjoy learning German in 2020.
+It seems obvious but you should enjoy learning German.
 Simply try to focus on the positive aspects.

 Find connections between your interests and the language you want to learn.
 For example, if you like cooking, you can find many interesting cookbooks in German, with many excellent recipes… Italian of course.